pascalopitz/unoffical-sonos-controller-for-linux/README.md

 I use Ubuntu as my main OS, and there's no decent controller app.
 So I am aiming to at some point provide a usable sonos controller that can run on Linux also, installed via deb file.
-Maybe it won't have all the functions of the real sonos player, but if I can browse the library and manage the queue, I'll be pretty damn happy.
-Previously this was a chrome app, and I had a good 70k users on the chrome store.
+Maybe it won't have all the functions of the real sonos player, but if I can browse the library, Spotify and manage the queue, I'll be pretty damn happy.

 ## Install via .deb file